realworldocaml/book/en/runtime-memory-layout.md

 of a one-word header (either 32- or 64-bits) followed by variable-length data that is either opaque bytes or an array of *fields*.
-The header has a multi-purpose tag byte that defines whether to interprete the subsequent data as opaque or OCaml fields.
-The garbage collector never inspects opaque bytes, but the array of fields are all treated as more valid OCaml values.
-The garbage collector always inspects fields, and follows them as part of the collection process described earlier.
+The header has a multi-purpose tag byte that defines whether to interprete the subsequent data as opaque bytes or OCaml fields.

+The garbage collector never inspects opaque bytes.
+If the tag indicates an array of OCaml fields are present, their contents are all treated as more valid OCaml values.
+The garbage collector always inspects fields and follows them as part of the collection process described earlier.

 ```
 +------------------------+-------+----------+----------+----------+----